openstack/openstacksdk/doc/source/users/guides/connect.rst

 to work with an OpenStack service.

-As an alternative to creating a :class:`~openstack.connection.Connection` using the class itself, you can connect using a file or environment variables.
-See the :doc:`connect_from_config` user guide.
+As an alternative to creating a :class:`~openstack.connection.Connection` using :ref:config-clouds-yaml, you can connect using `config-environment-variables`.

+..
+TODO(shade) Update the text here and consolidate with the old os-client-config docs so that we have a single and consistent explanation of the envvars cloud, etc.